StefQui/playground-5xctkzrg/statement.md

 </pre>
 As you can see, we have used map to convert Stream<Student> to Stream<String> to retrieve list of student Names.

-You can use method reference to at line no.17 as below
+You can use <a href="https://java2blog.com/java-8-method-reference/" target="_blank" rel="noopener noreferrer">method reference</a> to at line no.17 as below

 Other Java 8 tutorials you may also like:
 <ul>